Whefert/Console-Finances/README.md

 ## Usage

-To view my work portfolio website, simply visit the url for the deployed application and use the links in the header to navigate the page.
+To view the finances report, simply visit the url for the deployed application and open the console.

 ## Credits

-This application uses the Bootsrap front-end framework.
+N/A

 ## License